A Poincar\'{e} ball model for taxicab hyperbolic geometry: Final thoughts and next steps

+In our attempt to modify the Poincar\'{e} ball model, the weight $\frac{1}{1-\|x\|_T^2}$ used to adjust the norm was used because of its algebraic similarity to the weight function used for the regular Poincar\'{e} ball.
+It seems we were lucky that our choice was amenable to fairly straightforward analysis and resulted in clean results.
+That being said, other weight functions may be worth considering.

-The Poincar\'{e} disk is one of many models for hyperbolic space.
+Also, the Poincar\'{e} ball is one of many models for hyperbolic space.
 It would be interesting to look at other models from the taxicab perspective presented here.
-The upper half-plane model would be the next natural choice.
+The upper half-space model would be the next natural choice.
 We expect that identifying length minimizing curves in this setting would require analysis comparable to what was done for $\hyp$.
-Interestingly, the isometry group for an upper half-plane model would be infinite, allowing at least for horizontal translations.
+Interestingly, the isometry group for an upper half-space model would be infinite, allowing at least for translations parallel to the hyperplane boundary.

-In $\hyp$, the result shown in Figure~\ref{sameradiuscirclesfig} is reflective of the fact that, while the global isometry group is small, there are local isometries involving translations along lines of slope $\pm 1$.
-These local isometries may be related to the translational isometries expected in an upper half plane model, thus providing a connection between the two models somewhat analogous to that of the upper half plane model and Poincar\'{e} disk model for usual hyperbolic space.

 Alternatively, developing a taxicab hyperbolic space could be attempted from the perspective of the isometry group.
-The isometry group for hyperbolic space is isomorphic to the group of M\"{o}bius transformations in the complex plane that map the unit circle to itself, $SU(1,1)$.
-It would be interesting to search for a group similar to $SU(1,1)$ that captures the desired properties for a taxicab space.
-It should act transitively on some set, the elements that fix a point should be isomorphic to $D_4$, and the resulting space should be hyperbolic in some sense.
+The isometry group for hyperbolic space is isomorphic to $O^+(n,1)$.
+It would be interesting to search for a similar group that acts transitively on some set, has point stabilizers that are isomorphic to the hyperoctahedral group, thus exhibiting a local taxicab structure, and where the resulting space is hyperbolic in some sense.

-Finally, the structure of the Poincar\'{e} disk is closely related to inversion.
+Finally, the structure of the Poincar\'{e} ball is closely related to the geometric transformation of inversion.
 Some initial attempts by the authors to develop a comparable transformation in the taxicab setting were unsuccessful, but more work is warranted in this direction.